 Here in the GCC, powered by the cloud and open data, governments are integrating services including mobile apps and one-stop e-service centres to create seamless customer journeys that encourage paperless transactions.
+These are just a fraction of some of the cloud developments that are shaping innovation in the GCC and in Bahrain.

 Meanwhile, the rise of autonomous vehicles is expected to ensure the connectivity of people and networks across cities in the region.
 And initiatives such as Smart Cities, Smart Tourism and the Future of Mobility have been implemented by Gulf nations to prepare for the rapid advance of the Fourth Industrial Revolution.
+These programmes and other developments will shape the region as the cloud continues to develop.

 While new avenues such as cloud computing offer improvements in terms of processing times and greater collaboration, these advantages must always be counterbalanced against ‘risks of the future’ that may not be accounted for in existing legislative frameworks.
 GCC government institutions and private sector firms must continually ask themselves how to take full advantage of new technologies – while still maintaining the requisite standards of security and robustness needed to power a nation.